 - The Titanic sinks on this day in 1912, taking with her mystery writer Jacques Futrelle, creator of “The Thinking Machine” (aka Professor S.F.X.
 Van Dusen).
 He survived long enough to get his wife May and their daughter onto a lifeboat.

 - Norbert Davis, king of hard-boiled screwball, born on this day in 1909.
-Take someone you love to Guiterrez’ restaurant in Los Angeles to celebrate.
+Take someone you love to Guiterrez’ restaurant in Los Angeles to celebrate and see if Max is in.
 Watch your wallet, though, and don’t criticize the food.

 - Ben Hecht, one of Hollywood & Broadway’s most celebrated writers, who had a hand (often uncredited) in the writing of about a zillion classic films, including one of my favourites, the screwball P.I. caper It’s a Wonderful World with Jimmy Stewart, dies on this day at the age of seventy-one, in 1964.

 - Denmark becomes the first nation to officially recogize fingerprinting as the preferred method of criminal identification in 1902.
 Sales of surgical gloves skyrocket.
 (No, I just made that up).

 - Celebrate 4/20 with this great page of paperbacks from the Reefer Madness years.
 Thank you, CrimeReads.
 And, uh, don’t Bogart that joint.